 The simple definition: A collagen supplement is a product (in various forms we’ll explore below) manufactured with the goal to provide the body with additional collagen protein.

 Are all collagen supplements created equally?
-Of course you know my answer (and it’s “No”, if you didn’t).
-That’s why we created this shopping guide to help you find and evaluate the best collagen supplement.
+Of course, you know my answer (and it’s “No” if you didn’t).

 Why take Collagen Supplements?

 Why do we need additional collagen?
 Good question.